 Poise and grace may carry us through difficult situations, but sometimes things just need to fall apart.
 Much like social disasters, there is far more going on in the garden than meets the eye when decomposition takes place.

 Decomposition describes the way complex organic structures are broken down into simpler structures.
-When plants and animals die, all the processes that held them together and kept them functioning stop working and they become humus.
+When plants and animals die, all the processes that held them together and kept them functioning stop working and they become organic matter.
 The study of how things decompose is called taphonomy, from the Greek word for tomb.

 Basically, there are two ways decomposition occurs: with the help of other living things (biotic decomposition) or through physical or chemical processes (abiotic decomposition).
 Now, you may think that this doesn’t apply to you as a gardener, but what about your compost pile?
 What is all that mulch actually doing to your soil as it breaks down?
 It’s really pretty amazing, so read on!